zyzshishui/miles/docs/en/get_started/usage.md

 Note:

-  - slime will load all parameters of Megatron found in the `PYTHONPATH`, so you can find parameters and their descriptions within the Megatron in your environment.
+  - miles will load all parameters of Megatron found in the `PYTHONPATH`, so you can find parameters and their descriptions within the Megatron in your environment.
-  - slime uses data packing (also known as varlen or thd) for training.
+  - miles uses data packing (also known as varlen or thd) for training.
 There is no need to configure `--seq-length` or `--max-positional-embedding`, as these parameters do not affect the maximum context length of the trained model.

 #### Setting Up Parallelism and Recomputation